Trickfest/rpn-calc/README.md

     * Collection of buttons
     * The keyboard is also the heart of the UI in that it drives the stack and input line.
 It is also the keyboard control that calls the backend API for expression evaluation.

-To keep things manageable, stick with one CSS file for the entire calculator (instead of one per component).
+To keep things manageable, I stick with one CSS file for the entire calculator (instead of one per component).

 ## Getting Started